-Part P - Noise Monitor on Location shows photographs of the noise monitoring equipment on location.
+Part P - Noise Monitor on Location shows photographic approximation and the part of the pa

 A-Weighted Noise Level - Denoted in dBA, is the most common unit used for measuring environmental sound levels.
 The human ear does not respond equally to different frequencies of sound.
 An A-weight adjusts the frequency components of sound to conform to your ear's normal response at conversational levels.
 The FAA and State of the California have adopted the A-weighted sound level for environmental analysis.
 Sound level meters have an A-weighting network for measuring noise in A-weighted decibels.